 I was getting ready to tuck into my favorite chair with a cocktail (well, maybe two) within reaching distance.
 It’s nice to have these quiet moments to yourself, a bit of meditation and Zen in one’s hectic life.

-However, one can have too much soul-searching solitude, and feel a bit cut off from the outside world.
+However, one can have too much soul-searching solitude, and start to feel cut off from the outside world.
 So I texted one of my girlfriends, and we checked out a fairly new bar downtown.

-The Paymaster Lounge in NW Portland successfully pulled off the “we’ve been your favorite neighborhood bar for years” feel, with edge-y posters, comfy leather lounge seats and turned-down lights, but was too clean and new to be dive-y.
-We explored a bit and came across their vending machine, filled with a nice selection of lip gloss, condoms, fangs, old movies, and packets containing info on finding your spirit animal.
+The Paymaster Lounge in NW Portland successfully pulled off the “we’ve been your favorite neighborhood bar for years” feel, with edge-y posters, comfy pleather lounge seats and turned-down lights, but was too clean and new to be dive-y.
+And there was no duct tape on the pleather.
+In our reckless wanderings, we came across their vending machine, filled with a nice selection of lip gloss, condoms, fangs, old movies, and packets containing info on finding your spirit animal.